 - A budget detailing predicted project expenses.
 Indicate which elements of the project this award will fund and which will be covered by in-kind or monetary donations.

 Please submit each of these items as a separate PDF file.
 We will not accept Word documents.
-Letters of recommendation (if and only if stated as a requirement above) should also be in PDF form; however, we will accept both Word and PDF versions of the letter of recommendation only.
+Letters of recommendation are not required or expected for this grant.

 Please note the online system will close at 11:59 p.m.
 ET on the day of the deadline; all application materials must be submitted at that time.
 No mail submissions will be accepted.
 If you are not an APAGS member at the time of submission you may attach a copy of the receipt you get when you join APA/APAGS electronically as proof of your membership.
 Letters of recommendation may be submitted separately via email by the deadline.
 Submit your application online.